nmalensek/CoAP-Research/README.md

 # CoAP-Research

 NOTE: this implementation drops 0.1% of all packets.
-To disable this, comment out lines lines 302-308 in the org.eclipse.californium.core.network.UdpMatcher class.
+To disable this, comment out lines 302-308 in the org.eclipse.californium.core.network.UdpMatcher class.

 The ServerStarter class is used to start up ObserveServers with pre-defined resources